brunschgi/terrific-site/README.md

 =================

-Welcome to the Terrific Composer - a Frontend Development Framework specifically designed for building top-notch frontends based on the [Terrific concept](http://www.terrifically.org/).
+Welcome to the Terrific Composer - a Frontend Development Framework specifically designed for building deluxe frontends based on the [Terrific concept](http://www.terrifically.org/).

 This document contains information on how to download and start using Terrific Composer.
 As Terrific Composer is built on top of Symfony2, please see the official Symfony